nicolaloi/Model-Predictive-Control/README.md

 ## Setup

 Further info on this programming exercise can be found in [Assignment.pdf](Assignment.pdf).
-Solutions as well as considerations on the problem itself are instead in [Report.pdf](Report.pdf).
+Solutions as well as considerations on the problems are instead in [Report.pdf](Report.pdf).

 Run the whole project from [run_simulations.m](run_simulations.m).